shifaliamembal/MazeRunnerGame/readme.md

 - **Utilities**: Handles support functions like font management and a desktop launcher.

 ### UML Class Diagram
-_The UML class diagram illustrating the full structure is included in the repository._
+_The UML class diagram illustrating the full structure is included in the repository.
+All attributes and methods have been omitted for simplicity, focusing solely on the class hierarchy and relationships._

 ---